mukta-strot/marathi-vachva/readme.md

 I am trying to make people realise about the deteriorating quality of Marathi in cities and providing some resources and solutions to tackle it.
-The two main problems are "too much English vocabulary used Marathi" and "writing Marathi using Latin alphabet instead of Devanagari".
+The two main problems are "excessive use of English vocabulary in Marathi" and "writing Marathi using Latin alphabet instead of Devanagari".

 As of now, we have a sub project [मराठी शब्द](https://mukta-strot.github.io/marathi-shabd/)